apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

   <name>fs.s3a.prefetch.block.size</name>
   <value>8MB</value>
   <description>
       The size of a single prefetched block of data.
-      Default value is 8 MB.
-      Lower limit for the block size is 1 byte.
+      Decreasing this will increase the number of prefetches required, and may negatively impact performance.
   </description>
 </property>